launchableinc/cli/docs/subsetting-your-test-runs.md

 ## Overview

-TODO: Explain value prop
+Soon after you've started sending data, you can start using Launchable to subset your test runs and save time.

 The high level flow for subsetting is:

-1. Get the full list of tests/test paths and pass that to `launchable subset` with:
+1. Get the full list of tests (or test files, targets, etc.) and pass that to `launchable subset` along with:
    1. an optimization target for the subset
-   2. a build name, so Launchable can choose the best tests for the changes in the build
+   2. a build name, so Launchable can choose the best tests for the changes in the build being tested
 2. `launchable subset` will get a subset from the Launchable platform and output that list to a text file
 3. Pass the text file into your test runner to run only those tests